dacjames/spark-jobserver/README.md

-    GET /jobs                - Lists the last N jobs POST /jobs               - Starts a new job, use ?sync=true to wait for results GET /jobs/<jobId>        - Gets the result or status of a specific job GET /jobs/<jobId>/config - Gets the job configuration
+    GET /jobs                - Lists the last N jobs POST /jobs               - Starts a new job, use ?sync=true to wait for results GET /jobs/<jobId>        - Gets the result or status of a specific job DELETE /jobs/<jobId>     - Kills the specified job GET /jobs/<jobId>/config - Gets the job configuration

+For details on the Typesafe config format used for input (JSON also works), see the [Typesafe Config docs](https://github.com/typesafehub/config).

 ### Context configuration

 A number of context-specific settings can be controlled when creating a context (POST /contexts) or running an ad-hoc job (which creates a context on the spot).
+For example, add urls of dependent jars for a context.

+    POST '/contexts/my-new-context?dependent-jar-uris=file:///some/path/of/my-foo-lib.jar'

 When creating a context via POST /contexts, the query params are used to override the default configuration in spark.context-settings.
 For example,